Webricolage/firefox-theme-pop-os/README.md

 Thanks to the beautiful [Pop!_OS GTK Theme \(GitHub\)](https://github.com/pop-os/gtk-theme).

-And thanks to Mozilla for making Firefox and cool, little experiments like [Firefox Color](https://testpilot.firefox.com/experiments/color).
+And thanks to Mozilla for making Firefox and cool experiments like [Firefox Color](https://testpilot.firefox.com/experiments/color) that formed the starting point of these themes.